tirmisula/tirmisula.github.io/content/posts/variational-autoencoder.md

 \end{align*}
 $$

-### Objective funciton
+### Object function

-Since VAE is a likelihood-based generative model, according to [variational inference chapter](), the log-likelihood of any latent variable model like VAE is given by:
+Since VAE is a likelihood-based generative model, according to [variational inference chapter](), the log-likelihood of any latent variable models like VAE is given by:

 $$
 \begin{align*}